oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/41.integration.invoke.setup.png)

 39. Do not change other values, click `Next` -> `Next` -> `Next` and finally `Done` buttons.
 You should have a similar integration flow as below.
-	Click the **Map to CustomerServiceActivty** and then further click the `pencil` icon to enter data mapper screen.
+	Click the **Map to CustomerServiceActivty** node and then further click on the `pencil` icon to enter data mapper screen.

 ![](images/00/42.integration.invoke.map.png)

+40.

 #### Testing the service and Monitoring with ICS Dashboards ####